 Backpack Torso Adjustment System

-The Zpack Arc Haul hip belt has V-Style webbing that allows you to adjust the top and bottom of the belt.
+The Zpack Arc Haul hip belt has V-Style webbing that allows you to adjust the belt’s top and bottom.
 The hip belt can also be removed if you lose or gain weight.

 Zpack Arc Haul Review – Materials